HebiRobotics/QuickBuffers/README.md

 ### Message fields

-Nested message types are `final` and allocated during construction time.
+Nested message types are allocated internally.
 The recommended way to set nested message content is by accessing the internal store with `getMutableNestedMessage()`.
 Setting content using `setNestedMessage(NestedMessage.newInstance())` copies the data, but does not change the internal reference.

 ```proto
 // .proto